-As long as you are eligible for Plan coverage, you are eligible to use your HRA, including when The Trustees reserve the right to discontinue contributions to your HRA at any time.

-you are eligible to continue coverage by making self-payments.
+As long as you are eligible for Plan coverage, you are eligible to use your HRA, including when you are eligible to continue coverage by making self-payments.
 Once your eligibility for Plan coverage ends, so too does your eligibility for the HRA.

+The Trustees reserve the right to discontinue crediting contributions to your HRA at any time.

 If eligibility ends because of a COBRA qualifying event, you will be given the opportunity to continue the same coverage, including your HRA, that you had the day before the qualifying event for the periods determined by COBRA (subject to all conditions and limitations of COBRA).

-If you are a public employee and are due to lose eligibility for coverage as soon as your municipality provides coverage through a different source, you will continue to have access to your HRA and be able to use your HRA balance for a period of six months after your eligibility under this Fund ends.
+If you are a public employee and are due to lose eligibility for coverage as soon as your municipality provides coverage through a different source, you will continue to have access to your HRA and be able to use your HRA balance for a period of 36 months after your eligibility under this Fund ends and within 24 months of the date of service or an expense is incurred.